President Trump Pardons 'Scooter' Libby, Former Cheney Chief Of Staff

 Indeed, according to friends of both men, the relationship never was the same between the two men.

-In pardoning Libby, President Trump has not done much concrete for Cheney's former chief of staff.
+In pardoning Libby, Trump has not done much concrete for Cheney's former chief of staff.
 Libby was disbarred after his conviction but reinstated in 2016.
 In some jurisdictions, a convicted felon also loses the right to vote, but in the District of Columbia and Maryland, felons can vote once they have served their time in prison.

 A pardon grants forgiveness for a crime, not exoneration, but many see it as removing the stigma of a conviction.